tidyomics/tidy-ranges-tutorial/docs/many-genomic-models.md

 ##    5.00   44.00   49.00   46.98   51.25   59.00
 ```

-Next, we want to create a *nested* table, where *tidySE* (shortened
+Next, we want to create a *nested* table, where tidySE objects are
-name for *tidySummarizedExperiment*) objects are grouped by tile and
-placed within a column of the table.
-There are a few choices on how to
+grouped by tile and placed within a column of the table.
+There are a
-proceed.
-One option would be to `pivot_wider` the *tidySE*, as in this
+few choices on how to proceed.
+One option would be to `pivot_wider`
-chunk below:
+the tidySE, as in this chunk below:

 ```r